 To incorporate rolestorming into a typical brainstorming process, follow these steps:

-- The facilitator gives each team member a few minutes to think about their role and get into character.
-As touched on earlier, the individual needs to consider the personality, worldview, strengths, weaknesses, and problem-solving ability of their new identity.
+The facilitator gives each team member a few minutes to think about their role and get into character

 - Rolestorming is a brainstorming technique where participants pretend they are other people when sharing their thoughts and ideas.

 - Team members engaged in a rolestorming session can assume any identity provided it has some relevance to the task or problem at hand.
 These identities include a senior executive, irate customer, superhero, or prominent historical figure.

 - Rolestorming is not a standalone ideation strategy.
 Instead, it must be incorporated into one of the many brainstorming frameworks available to businesses today.